War in Donbas: Background

-Despite being recognized as an independent country since 1991, as a former USSR constituent republic, Ukraine was perceived by the leadership of Russia as part of its sphere of influence.
+Despite being recognised as an independent country since 1991, as a former USSR constituent republic, Ukraine was perceived by the leadership of Russia as part of its sphere of influence.
 In a 2002 paper Taras Kuzio stated "While accepting Ukrainian independence, Putin has sought to draw Ukraine into a closer relationship.
-This approach has been acceptable to eastern Ukrainian oligarchs, who do not harbour anti-Russian feelings and see it as perfectly natural to cooperate closely with Russia on foreign policy issues.
-In the 1998-2002 parliament, this translated into the creation of an inter-faction group entitled ‘To Europe with Russia’.
-In 2008, Russian President Vladimir Putin spoke out against Ukraine's potential membership to NATO.
+This approach has been acceptable to eastern Ukrainian oligarchs, who do not harbour anti-Russian feelings".